 Richard I. Feingold & Associates, P.C.

-But for most, disability benefits are not a familiar subject and many are unaware that there may be federal benefits available to them – especially those under full retirement age.
+But for most, disability benefits is not a familiar subject and many are unaware that there may be federal benefits available to them – especially for those under full retirement age.
 That’s because disability is different from retirement benefits, meaning that one doesn’t necessarily have to be of a certain age.

-Mr. Feingold is an advocate for protecting and expanding disability benefits, because its important to have more tolerance for people with disabilities, and to have means to get people back to work and more programs to help those who – for whatever reason – can’t work.
+Overall, Rich is an advocate for protecting and expanding disability benefits, because he feels it’s important to have more tolerance for people with disabilities, and to have means to get people back to work and more programs to help those who – for whatever reason – can’t work.

-Aside from the blog, Mr. Feingold performs in-service talks on topics related to disability law to local social service agencies, such as Uptown’s Community Counseling Centers of Chicago, as well as doctors and organizations.
+Aside from his blog, Rich performs in-service talks on topics related to disability law to local social service agencies, such as Uptown’s Community Counseling Centers of Chicago, plus doctors and organizations.
+He was also recently interviewed for the magazine of the Spondylitis Association of America, an organization for those with spondyloarthritis, a group of rheumatic diseases that can make it impossible to work.
 An avid transit user, having his office in the landmark Broadway Bank building lets him commute to work by Divvy bikes.
 Some of his favorite Uptown restaurants include Fiesta Mexicana, Hopleaf, and Taste of Lebanon.